Mr-milky-way/FPV-Drone-Sim/README.md

 # FPV-Drone-Sim
 This is a Basic FPV drone simulator made in Unity's High Definition Render Pipeline, right now the only map is the Sample Scene. *THIS IS STILL A WORK IN PROGRESS*

+## Modes
+Freestyle, Racing, multiplayer with voice chat, and targeting.

 ## Demo

 [Demo](https://cloud-mklwbllnx-hack-club-bot.vercel.app/0demo.mp4)